 Dealing with the Stress of Hurricane Season

-If South Florida homeowners were polled on things they wish they didn’t have to deal with, hurricanes would likely be at the top of the list.
+If we polled South Florida homeowners on things they wish they didn’t have to deal with, hurricanes would likely be at the top of the list.
 Last year’s storm, Hurricane Irma, was estimated to have left between $25 to $65 billion in damage in its wake including destroyed homes, uprooted trees, and statewide power outages.
 But hurricanes damage more than your home.
 While they pose a constant threat to Miami-Dade and Broward County residents’ property – and ultimately their finances – this extreme weather can come at another cost: your mental health.

 As a family-owned business with many roots in South Florida, ASP Windows & Doors understands the burden Floridians must bear.
-Read more to learn how to manage the stress of hurricane season and to deal with any post-storm anxiety you may have.
+Read more to learn how to manage the stress of hurricane season.
+And to deal with any post-storm anxiety you may have.

 Before the Hurricane

 Many homeowners find that preparing their homes for a hurricane’s impact can be some of the most anxiety-inducing aspects of a natural disaster.
-Constant news coverage and mention of the storm by the media can quickly whip the public into a panicked frenzy: grocery stores quickly empty, lines for gas pumps lead out into the street, and residents make mad dashes for plywood planks in attempts to secure their home.
+Constant news coverage and mention of the storm by the media can quickly whip the public into a panicked frenzy.
+Grocery stores quickly empty, lines for gas pumps lead out into the street.
+And residents make mad dashes for plywood planks in attempts to secure their home.
 The best way to minimize stress before a hurricane is by creating a sense of security through preparation.

 A typical homeowners insurance policy won’t cover the flood or wind damage caused by a storm, investing in hurricane insurance (well before hurricane season) is a great way to put your mind at ease, knowing that you will have financial assistance should any of your property be damaged.